benvillalobos/msbuildism/the-packaging-project/README.md

 Note: this does _not_ inform the build to copy the `.dll`/`.pdb` over.
 For the dll, see [Using OutputItemType](#using-outputitemtype).

 ### Manually Gathering Build Outputs
-This is a "catch-all" method where you hard-code paths to items.
+This is a "catch-all" method where you hard-code paths to files.
+The primary benefit here is performance, as it prevents extra copies into the packaging project's output directory.
+If you care deeply about build performance, this might be ideal for you.

 ```xml
 <ItemGroup>